TourmalineCore/inner-circle-documentation/code-style/api-code-style.md

 - DbOnly - spins up only database in docker compose, especially useful to add migrations
 - MockForDevelopment - used locally when you run the service in Visual Studio e.g. in Debug and don't want to spin up any external deps
 - MockForTests - used locally to run the service in isolation (no external deps) and later separately run its Karate tests
+- MockForPullRequest - used in PR pipeline to run the service in isolation (no external deps) and its Karate tests
 - LocalEnvForDevelopment - used locally when you run the service in Visual Studio and you want to connect to its external deps from Local Env, including Local Env's running api's database.
-Thus locally running api and Local Env api target the same db and the same dependent services from Local Env.
+Thus locally running api and Local Env api target the same db and the same dependent services from Local Env
-- MockForPullRequest - used in PR pipeline to run the service in isolation (no external deps) and its Karate tests
 - LocalEnvForPullRequest - used in PR pipeline to run the service as part of Local Env and later separately run Karate tests against it

 | Configuration              | Db in Docker Compose | Api in Docker Compose | Api in Local Env | MockServer for External Deps |  Local Env for External Deps | Run Karate Tests |